-- 1) Contractor agrees to work with Covered California to support and enhance acute general hospitals' efforts to promote safety for their patients.
+- Contractor agrees to work with Covered California to support and enhance acute general hospitals' efforts to promote safety for their patients.
 Exclusions for this requirement include CMS Critical Access Hospitals as defined by the Centers for Medicare and Medicaid.
 In addition, the following types of hospitals are excluded:

 - (a) Long Term Care hospitals

 - (b) Inpatient Psychiatric hospitals

 - (c) Rehabilitation hospitals

 - (d) Children's hospitals

 - 2) Contractor will annually report strategy to improve safety in network hospitals, informed by review of specified HAC rates in all network hospitals.
-HAC rates will be provided by Covered California from established sources of clinical data such as rates reported by

-hospitals to the National Healthcare Safety Network (NHSN), or the California Department of Public Health (CDPH).
-Such information will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.
+HAC rates will be provided by Covered California from established sources of clinical data such as rates reported by hospitals to the National Healthcare Safety Network (NHSN), or the California Department of Public Health (CDPH).
+Such information will be used for negotiation and evaluation purposes regarding any extension of this Agreement.